Vihaan3/knowledge-garden/content/Tools for Thought/Enabling Environments.md

   - unfinished
   - tools_for_thought
   - user_interaction
+  - literature-note
 ---
 https://notes.andymatuschak.org/z492hGrHvRvJiEY9UfB4Mby

-Enabling environments should ideally be built around something that is intrinsically valuable in and of itself and shouldn't solely be focused on building an enabling environment.
-For example, apple, nasa, research labs, YC are enabling environments for the personal growth of a lot of ppl while serving separately meaningful purposes.
-This is important because it can help us structure a really good enabling environment for [[Social Infrastructure]].
+Andy believes that enabling environments should ideally be built around something that is intrinsically valuable in and of itself (and not be an enabling environment to be an enabling environment).
+For example, Apple, NASA, research labs, and YC are enabling environments for the personal growth of a lot of people while serving separately meaningful purposes.

-Andy believes that enabling environments should:
+Enabling environments should:
 - expand the range of action
     - Photoshop’s content-aware resize tool
     - checklists in airplanes/hospitals